Hi friend and Welcome to my humble abode!

 They are kind of an all around set.
 I’ve seen them endorsed for:

 The HD 380’s are sort of a mixed bag.
 They are pretty neutral, but do have some warmth.
 They are built solidly, but have some issues with the ear-cup material.
 The vice-grip prevalent in the 280’s is improved, but still clamps pretty tight at first.
-Overall, their sound isolation is as close to noise cancelling as you’ll find, but they aren’t worth more than $115.00 in the eyes of many.
+Overall, their sound isolation is as close to noise cancelling as you’ll find, but they aren’t worth the asking price in the eyes of many.

 The Sennheiser HD 558